jalilian/CEASE/Ethiopia/README.md

 The administrative divisions in Ethiopia have considerably changed over time, due to the creation of new woredas, the merger of woredas, and the elevation of some woredas to city administrations.

 ### Stanford digital repository map
-A shapefile containing the boundaries of third-level administrative divisions of Ethiopia in 2015 is freely available on the [Stanford Digital Repository](https://purl.stanford.edu/fx138hn5305) for academic and other non-commercial use.
+A shapefile containing the boundaries of third-level administrative divisions in Ethiopia in 2015 is freely available on the [Stanford Digital Repository](https://purl.stanford.edu/fx138hn5305) for academic and other non-commercial use.

 This shapefile consists of
 - 11 level 1 administrative divisions (NAME_1), 9 regional states and 2 chartered cities Addis Ababa and Dire Dawa